arka-23/BANK_LOCKER/README.md

 # BANK_LOCKER
-This repository contains a Digital Lock design for a logic circuit(combinational and sequential) based digital bank locker opener with three buttons,1,2 and R.
+This repository contains the proposed design and simulated results for a simple logic (sequential and combinational) circuit based Digital Lock design with three buttons 1,2 and R.
-In order to enter a code, the numerical buttons are to be pressed and the push button ‘R’ is used for reset purpose.
-For opening the locks a user should first push the reset button ‘R’ and then enter a code of three digits.
-R button is to be used to start over again in case of any mistake in entering the code.
-To open the locker your circuit should produce an output of ‘O’ after the correct code has been entered and draw the schematic circuit diagram of the locker for the code 1-2-1.